The Good Entrepreneur Festival showcases and celebrates changemakers putting people, purpose and planet first!

 Eamonn Madden, Inspirational Youth

-you can access the recorded webinar here - passcode: UnKez0@+
+You can access the recorder webinar here - passcode: UnKez0@+

 Fundraising, Funding and Investment